-We recognize our responsibility to the public and to potential and enrolled students to clearly state our goals for outcomes.
-Data from the last five years is provided below.
+We recognize our responsibility to the public and to potential and enrolled students to clearly show our data, goals, and outcomes for the last five years as provided below:

 Goal #1: Prepare graduates with the requisite medical knowledge and skills to enter into clinical practice.

 - Outcome measure: Five-year first-time PANCE pass rate that meets or exceeds the national average.

 - Rationale: As a highly successful program, we continuously seek to improve our curriculum to prepare students with the requisite knowledge and skills to pass the PANCE and enter clinical practice.

 - Actual Outcome: The Duke PA Program 5-year (2016-2020) first-time PANCE pass rate is 97% versus the national average of 95%.

 Goal #2: Matriculate highly qualified applicants that successfully graduate from the program.

 - Outcome measure: Five-year rolling graduation rate of 97% or greater.

 - Rationale: As a nationally top-ranked program and the birthplace of the PA Profession, we understand that graduates need to be able to meet program expectations, achieve learning outcomes, and successfully graduate to carry on the Duke PA traditions of excellence and service.